 As discussed above, Four Lakes' test year salaries include an allocation for Century's employees' billing related work.
 However, Four Lakes did not record any other billing expense for the test year, such as postage and billing supplies, because Century incurred the billing expense but did not allocate those costs to the Utility.
-Staff believes it would be appropriate to include an allowance for billing expense, and believes the proposed billing expense allocation is reasonable.
-Therefore, staff increased this account by \$1,476 for water and \$1,440 for wastewater to reflect the pro forma allocation of corporate billing expense.
-As noted above, staff is recommending that the Utility's billing frequency be changed from quarterly to monthly.
+We find it appropriate to include an allowance for billing expense, and find the proposed billing expense allocation is reasonable.
+Therefore, we increased this account by \$1,476 for water and \$1,440 for wastewater to reflect the pro forma allocation of corporate billing expense.
+As noted above, we find that the Utility's billing frequency be changed from quarterly to monthly.
 The additional billing will result in increases in various billing related costs, such as postage, card stock, printing costs, and office supplies.
-Therefore, staff also increased this account by \$2,618 for water and \$2,555 for wastewater to reflect the allocated pro forma increase in billing expense resulting from the change in billing frequency.
-Although the total expense is allocated based on the percentage of lots, staff has allocated Four Lakes' total share of the billing expense between the water and wastewater systems based on ERCs to recognize the slight difference in the number of general service customers between the two systems.
-Based on the above, staff recommends contractual services - billing expense of \$4,095 for water and \$3,995 for wastewater.
+Therefore, we also increased this account by \$2,618 for water and \$2,555 for wastewater to reflect the allocated pro forma increase in billing expense resulting from the change in billing frequency.
+Although the total expense is allocated based on the percentage of lots, we have allocated Four Lakes' total share of the billing expense between the water and wastewater systems based on ERCs to recognize the slight difference in the number of general service customers between the two systems.
+Based on the above, we find a contractual services - billing expense of \$4,095 for water and \$3,995 for wastewater.

-Contractual Services - Professional (631/731)
+G. Contractual Services - Professional (631/731)

 Four Lakes recorded balances of \$4,962 for water and \$10,250 for wastewater in this account.
 This account includes expenses related to recurring professional engineering services and permitting.
-Audit staff determined that no adjustments are necessary to the water account, but a decrease of \$5,930 is necessary to remove unsupported expenses from the wastewater account.
-Therefore, staff decreased the wastewater account by \$5,930 to reflect the appropriate test year balance, and recommends contractual services - professional expense of \$4,962 for water and \$4,320 for wastewater for the test year.
+We determined that no adjustments are necessary to the water account, but a decrease of \$5,930 is necessary to remove unsupported expenses from the wastewater account.
+Therefore, we decreased the wastewater account by \$5,930 to reflect the appropriate test year balance, and find a contractual services - professional expense of \$4,962 for water and \$4,320 for wastewater for the test year.

-Contractual Services - Testing (635/735)
+H. Contractual Services - Testing (635/735)

 The Utility recorded testing expense of \$2,806 for water and \$6,651 for wastewater in this account.
-Staff decreased this account by \$2,488 for water and \$250 for wastewater to reclassify contractual equipment testing services to Account Nos.
-636 and 736 - Contractual Services - Other.
-In addition, the Utility's water testing expenses were understated, therefore, staff increased the water account by \$219 to annualize the water testing expenses.
-Further, staff decreased the wastewater account by \$1,346 to reflect the appropriate test year wastewater testing expense based on existing invoices.
-Staff's adjustments are a net decrease of \$2,268 for water and a total decrease of \$1,596 for wastewater.
-For informational purposes, staff notes that the Utility's wastewater testing expense includes Four Lakes' portion of a groundwater monitoring project that the Utility is currently amortizing over a four-year period.
-Based on the above, staff recommends contractual services - testing expense for the test year of \$538 for water and \$5,055 for wastewater.
+We decreased this account by \$2,488 for water and \$250 for wastewater to reclassify contractual equipment testing services to Account Nos.
+636 and 736 - Contractual

+Services - Other.
+In addition, the Utility's water testing expenses were understated, therefore, we increased the water account by \$219 to annualize the water testing expenses.
+Further, we decreased the wastewater account by \$1,346 to reflect the appropriate test year wastewater testing expense based on existing invoices.
+Our adjustments are a net decrease of \$2,268 for water and a total decrease of \$1,596 for wastewater.
+For informational purposes, we note that the Utility's wastewater testing expense includes Four Lakes' portion of a groundwater monitoring project that the Utility is currently amortizing over a four-year period.
+Based on the above, we find a contractual services - testing expense for the test year of \$538 for water and \$5,055 for wastewater.

-Contractual Services - Other (636/736)
+I. Contractual Services - Other (636/736)